grayodesa/terminal42/wp-content/plugins/sumome/Readme.txt

 2. This is the screen to choose which apps to install.
 3. Fully customizable email pop ups (List Builder app)
 4. Total control of the design and feel of the pop ups
-5. Connect with all major email providers (MailChimp, Aweber, HubSpot, ActiveCampaign)
+5. Connect with all major email providers (MailChimp, Aweber, Constant Contact, Campaign Monitor, GetResponse, ActiveCampaign, MyEmma, Mad Mimi, Infusionsoft, Feedblitz, HubSpot, MyNewsletterBuilder, Inbox First, Sailthru, Klaviyo, Vero, Pardot, Zapier, Ontraport, ExactTarget, Vertical Response, Drip, MailerLite, WhatCounts, ConvertKit, MailJet, Maropost)
 6. A/B testing to maximize your conversion rate
 7. Advanced display rules to control which visitors see your pop ups
 8. Detailed stats page to track your email growth